rebcabin/masr/specs.md

 the aging ASDL with by a more precise and discriminating type system.

-* MASR is less ambiguous than ASDL; For example,
+* MASR is more precise than ASDL; For example,
   MASR distinguishes names of programs from names of functions.
-In ASDL, they're both just `identifier`.

 * MASR is more explicit than ASDL.
-For example, we can say in MASR an argument list may have no more than a certain number of arguments.
+For example, we can say a MASR argument list has no more than a certain number of arguments.

-* MASR is more precise and less overloaded.
-For example, `symbol` is separate from
-  `symbol_table`, `symbol-ref` in MASR.
+* MASR is less overloaded than ASDL.
+For example, `symbol` is separate from `symbol_table`, `symbol-ref` in MASR, but they are all the same in ASDL.

 * MASR exposes secret semantics that ASDL cannot express.
 TODO: example.